 Maryland officially ushered in retail sports betting through five of the state’s six casinos in December 2021.
-But everyone wants to know: When will online sports betting in Maryland go live?
+Retail wagering is now available within seven in-person locations.

 With no firm timeline at the moment, PlayMaryland is here to help you make sense of the latest news.
-We’ll be updating this post as changes happen, so check back to stay informed.
+We’ll update this post as changes happen, so check back to stay informed.

 Maryland sports betting launch updates – 2022